elmoizdead/cupidcr4wl/README.md

   -u USERNAME           Enter a username or multiple usernames (separated by commas) to
                         search.

-  --export-results      Search results will be exported to a text file named
+  --export-results      Search results will be exported to an HTML file named
-                        'cc_results.txt' in the current working directory.
+                        'cc_results.html' in the current working directory.

   --debug               Debug mode shows all results, HTTP response codes,
                         check_text/not_found_text matches, timeouts, and errors for each